gusseglue/Gkg-powerplant/README.md

 ## Extending the system
 - Persist generator state by adding your own database writes inside the server logic (`server/main.lua`).
 - Hook into the `broadcastState` function to integrate alerts with dispatch or logging systems.
+- Use the `gkg-powerplant:getNetworkState` callback to retrieve both the cached grid snapshot (`state`) and a `canControl` flag for the requesting player.
 - Expand the client UI by replacing the ox_lib context menus with custom NUI if desired.

 ## License